Tinram/GitHub-Repo-Summary/README.md

 I often miss 'issues' when they are posted in my repos.
 This script provides an overview of repo stats, sorting by 'issues' in the first table column.

-Or change the URL and view someone else's account:
+Or change the URL in *config.php* and view someone else's account:

 [1]: https://tinram.github.io/images/ghrs.png
 ![GitHub-Repo-Summary][1]